Symbolic hunt of instabilities and bifurcations in reaction networks: Introduction

 We give a brief literature review of bifurcation analysis for biochemical networks.
 To keep it concise, we focus on saddle-node and Hopf bifurcations.
 Both such bifurcations unfold by varying one single parameter, and they are hence the simplest and most studied cases.
 In the context of mass-action systems, saddle-node bifurcations have been addressed by Conradi et al. \cite{Conradi2007} and Domijan and Kirkilionis \cite{DomKirk09}.
 Here, the authors translated the general conditions for a saddle-node bifurcation in the polynomial language of mass action.
 Structural conditions for a saddle-node bifurcation in systems with general kinetics have been obtained in \cite{V23}, in the same setting as the present contribution.
-Gatermann et al. \cite{Gat2005} applied pioneering concepts from computer algebra to investigate Hopf bifurcations in mass-action systems.
+Gatermann et al. \cite{Gat2005} applied pioneering concepts from computer algebra to investigate Hopf bifurcations in mass-action systems. {Errami et al. developed a computational framework for Hopf bifurcation using convex coordinates \cite{Errami2015}}.
 Fiedler \cite{F19} proved global Hopf bifurcations in networks with feedback cycles that satisfy certain stoichiometric conditions.
 Through Hopf bifurcations in given biochemical systems, Conradi et al. detected oscillations in a mixed-mechanism phosphorylation system \cite{conradietal19}, Boros and Hofbauer in planar deficiency-one mass-action systems \cite{Boros21}, Hell and Rendall in the MAP kinase cascade \cite{Hell16}.
 Banaji and Boros \cite{BaBo23} fully classified all three-species, four-reactions bimolecular mass action systems that undergo Hopf bifurcation.
 Quite interesting and mathematically challenging is also the question of \emph{excluding} Hopf bifurcations from given systems.
 In this direction, structural necessary conditions have been addressed by Angeli et al. \cite{AnBaPa13}, while Conradi et al. \cite{CarstenHopfExclusion19} conjectured the absence of Hopf bifurcation in the sequential and distributive double phosphorylation cycle, studying few meaningful simplifications of the network.
-Hopf exclusion for the unsimplified network is still open, at present.
+Hopf exclusion for the unsimplified network is still open, at present. {In the cited literature, the majority of the results employs the notorious Hurwitz criterion to find the spectral condition of a Hopf bifurcation for a choice of parameters, see \cite{Liu94} for an ad-hoc explanation.
+A major drawback of the Hurwitz approach is the great complexity of the computation: this approach becomes unfeasible for networks with more than very few species.
+In contrast, the results of the present paper do not argue via the Hurwitz criterion.}

 Consider a dynamical system of ordinary differential equations: